snnack123/AltametricsCodingChallenge/client/README.md

 - ```/invoices``` - The page displays the table of invoices, enabling sorting based on various data types, and featuring pagination implemented through react-paginate to facilitate navigation between pages.

 ## Most important libraries
-- react-paginate
+- React-paginate
-- react-redux
+- React-redux
-- react-router-dom
+- React-router-dom
-- tailwindcss
+- Tailwindcss
-- axios
+- Axios
-- yup
+- Yup
-- formik
+- Formik

 ## Unfinished work
 - Technical debt - The code requires restructuring.
 In essence, it is advisable to generate several smaller components that are essential across multiple pages.